tmorgansl/wasm-brownian-motion/README.md

 * `npm i` -- Pull in the necessary dependencies for the frontend to run
 * `npm run start` -- Serves the project locally for development at `http://localhost:8080`

-This fully supports hot reloading
+This fully supports hot reloading.

 ### Nodejs server